snowby666/poe-api-wrapper/README.md

 # {'author': 'code_llama_34b_instruct', 'text': " Nice to meet you too!
 How are you doing today?
 Is there anything on your mind that you'd like to talk about?
 I'm here to listen and help"}
 ```
 >**Note**
-> It will fetch messages from the latest to the oldest, but the order to be displayed is vice-versa.
+> It will fetch messages from the latest to the oldest, but the order to be displayed is reversed.
 - Creating a new Bot
 ```py
 client.create_bot("BOT_NAME", "PROMPT_HERE", base_model="a2")